Have a retail space or looking to get one? These are five key rules for how to design a retail booth for maximum impact.

-With over 90 traders at The Barn, I’ve narrowed the tips down to those which will make the biggest difference to a retail space.
+With around 100 traders at The Barn, I’ve narrowed the tips down to those that will make the biggest difference to a retail space.

 Tallulah Vintage Home is a vintage and upcycled retailer who does a brilliant job of maximising the height in their booth.

 It’s not enough to just place products at the customer’s eye height.
 That limits the products you can display but is also visually uninteresting.

 What Tallulah Vintage Home does so well is place items from the floor to way above head height.
 This builds a display that keeps the eye moving and always able to see something new and interesting.